bydottck13/test-sd-bus/README.md

 This is a D-BUS sample by using sd-bus includes testing emiting signals and call methods with D-BUS architecture.

 ## DESCRIPTIONS
 There are other d-bus packages, like glib.
 However, accourding to IBM testing, ad-bus is the fastest, so the IPC of cybernut would dependend mainly on sd-bus.
-For more information concerning performance, see [here](http://blog.asleson.org/index.php/2015/09/01/d-bus-signaling-performance/) for reference.
+For more information concerning performance, see [here](http://blog.asleson.org/index.php/2015/09/01/d-bus-signaling-performance/) for more information.

 ## REQUIREMENTS
 Testing OS: ubuntu-16.04.2-desktop-amd64